-The underside of the pad is this fuzzy gray material that feels nice and cushy.
+The underside of the pad is this fuzzy gray wool material that feels nice and cushy.
 I worried it would get weird after washing and drying, but no, it seems completely unaffected.
 I also worried it would get SOAKED with sweat, but also no. It doesn’t appear to soak-up water like you might expect.
 Not to say it’s not breathable, it just didn’t absorb sweat and become a sloppy mess like I initially thought it might based on first impression of the material.

 Rio definitely seems to like the pad.
 I was flatting last night while my trainer was giving a private lesson.
 Afterwards, we were chatting and she mentioned how loose he had looked during my ride.
 Can I guarantee a saddle pad made the difference?
 No. But could it have helped?
 For sure!
 I kind of feel like with all the alternative therapies for horses on the market these days, it can hard to prove the efficacy of their claims.
 I need a saddle pad regardless though, so I might as well use a high quality one that could be offering additional benefits.

-Speaking of efficacy, the fabric technology that Draper uses (Celliant) is FDA approved as a medical device.
-They have 4 published clinical studies currentlym with a 5th in the works.
+Speaking of efficacy, the fabric technology that Draper uses (Celliant) is FDA determined as a medical device.
+They have 4 published clinical studies currently with a 5th in the works.
 I don’t pretended to know the ins and outs of all the research, but I do have a bio degree that I hope gave me at least a little bit of foundation when it comes to some of this science stuff.
 I read over the studies and they really do look pretty convincing.
 Three of those studies focused on measuring the increase in trans-cutaneous oxygen levels, which has been shown to increase performance and improve muscle recovery.
 All three studies confirmed a measurable increase in oxygen levels.